MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P05-Deleting-Comments-With-AJAX/content.md

 slug: deleting-comments-with-ajax
 ---

 We can create comments asynchronously now using a **Client-Side Architecture**, but that's only half the story for comments.
 Let's also remove them async.
+They'll just disappear without a page reload.

 # Updating the Template